About Me

 Past Experience

-I am currently a part-time lecturer in the Computer Science Department at Brock University.
+Before joining Amii, I was a part-time lecturer in the Computer Science Department at Brock University.
 Previously, I was an intern at Royal Bank of Canada working on supporting their technical infrastructure using AIOps methods.
 Upon the completion of my MSc, I was the Lead Machine Learning Developer at Castle Ridge Asset Management.

 Publications